HappyPoofySquirrel/googlesearchwidget/searchresults/implementation.md

 # Google Search Results on Android for Thunderhead ONE

-This easy to use library will help you display google search results for Thunderhead ONE in your project.
+This easy to use library will help you display google search results in your project.

 # How to use